kaharamamm/Cross-platform-Launcher/README.md

 # Cross-platform-Cerebrum-Launcher
-A Launcher made with Avalonia
+A Cross-Platform Launcher made with Avalonia (Ceremeet Launcer)